felipecrs/dynamic-hostports-k8s/README.md

 ssh ssh://user@my-node-x.domain:13245
 ```

 If the node itself does not have a fully qualified domain, this tool won't do any magic.
-The content of the label attached by the tool will be the same of the output of running the command `hostname -f` in the node.
+The content of the label attached by the tool will be the same of the output of running the command `hostname -A | awk '{print $1}'` in the node.
 That's even how it works.

 It's very useful for example in an internal company network, which you can access any VM by using their FQDN.